-and hence carbon emissions in miombo woodlands in Tanzania using NAFORMA data set.
-In this study, effects of drivers on AGC and number of stems removals have been reported.
-The carbon stored in the AGB pool is typically the largest among the Intergovernmental Panel for Climate Change (IPCC) carbon pools for REDD+ reporting purposes.
+The overall objective of this paper was to identify the drivers of AGC removals and to quantify the contributions of each driver to the variation of AGC removals and hence carbon emissions in miombo woodlands in Tanzania using NAFORMA data set.
+In this study, drivers and their corresponding estimates of AGC and number of stems removals have been reported.
+The carbon stored in the aboveground biomass (AGB) pool is typically the largest among the Intergovernmental Panel for Climate Change (IPCC) carbon pools for REDD + reporting purposes.
 It is understood that while removals by shifting cultivation fire, firewood collection and charcoal, results immediately into carbon emissions, it is not the case with removals for timber, carvings and poles which may end up in construction and furniture whose emissions may be delayed.
 Nonetheless, timber in the form of furniture, carvings or construction is more in the process of contributing to emissions although delayed.
 Due to the uncertainty of time taken for timber to act as stored carbon all removals are assumed to eventually to contribute to emissions.